CyberGym

 Loading...

 The leaderboard ranks agent performance on CyberGym Level 1, where agents receive a vulnerability description and unpatched codebase.
-We have two main metrics to evaluate the agents' performance:
+Agents are evaluated based on their ability to reproduce target vulnerabilities by generating working PoCs.

 % Target Vuln.
-Reproduced: Percentage of instances where the agent successfully reproduce the target vulnerabilities by generating working PoC
+Reproduced: Percentage of instances where the agent successfully reproduces the target vulnerabilities by generating working PoC

 Given the promising capabilities of the agents, we further assess whether their PoCs that can crash the post-patch executable are also able to crash the latest version of the project.
 In addition, we conduct an experiment in which the agents analyze the latest codebase without any prior context to identify new vulnerabilities.
-Remarkably, the agents discovered 15 zero-day vulnerabilities in total, which are detailed in this section.
+Remarkably, the agents discovered 35 zero-day vulnerabilities and 17 historically incomplete patches in total, which are detailed in this section.

 Overview of CyberGym